Eugene R. Merriam

 Eugene R. "Gene" Merriam (born November 1, 1944) was an American businessman and politician.

+Sen. Gene Merriam on the Senate floor during his final session.

 Born in Minneapolis, Minnesota, Merriam graduated from Benilde-St. Margaret's High School in 1962.
 Merriam served in the United States Marine Corps.
 In 1967, Merriam graduated from University of Minnesota and was a certified public accountant.
 He lived in Coon Rapids, Minnesota.
 He served on the Coon Rapids City Council in 1973 and 1974 and was a Democrat.
 From 1975 until 1997, Merriam served in the Minnesota State Senate.
 From 2003 to 2007, Merriam served as commissioner of the Minnesota Department of Natural Resources.